tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTraffic/AddARandomTrafficSimulatorScript/index.md

     This configuration is common for all vehicles managed by the `Random Traffic Simulator Script`.

 !!! success
     The last thing that needs to be done for `RandomTraffic` to work properly is to add intersections with traffic lights and configure their sequences.
-Details here:
+Details [here](../AddATrafficIntersection/).